 Login pages used different terminologies for different products.
 This was also applicable to the error messages / notifications after attempting to log in.

 This project was part of the 'Interactive Design Methods' course curriculum.
 The problem statement seems pretty simple at first, but has an added requirement that makes it super interesting.
-Such problems, I believe, push user experience designers out of their comfort zone and help them understand how to tackle challenging real-life scenarios.
+Such problems, push designers out of their comfort zone and make them ready to tackle challenging real-life scenarios.

 "Design an experience to access recipes online.
 The application must be designed for blind and regular users"